Easy chocolate tray bake, covered with luscious, glossy frosting. This amazing cake keeps well for at least one week.

 - chocolate decoration of choice

-- Chop the chocolate.
-Place the pieces into a food processor and grind finely.
-Don’t overdo it or the chocolate will start to melt.
+- Chocolate: Chop and place the pieces into a food processor and grind finely.
+Don't overdo it, or the chocolate will start to melt.
 Alternatively, you can grate the chocolate on a regular grater.

-- Place the eggs, soft butter, and sugar into a bowl.
+- Wet ingredients: Place the eggs, soft butter, and sugar into a bowl.
 Mix until fluffy.

-- In another bowl, mix together the flour, hazelnuts, grated dark chocolate, ground cardamom (if using), and a pinch of salt.
+- Dry ingredients: In another bowl, mix together the flour, hazelnuts, grated dark chocolate, ground cardamom (if using), and a pinch of salt.
 Add the mixture to the egg and butter mixture and incorporate.

-- Pour the batter onto the prepared baking tray and level the surface.
+- Bake cake: Pour the batter onto the prepared baking tray and level the surface.
 Bake for 25 minutes.

-- Leave to rest for about 15 minutes, then cut it into pieces.
-Leave to cool completely onto the baking tray.
+- Cool cake: Rest for about 15 minutes, then cut it into pieces.
+Leave to cool completely on the baking tray.

 - Chop the semi-sweet chocolate finely.
 Set aside.